Full Plasma (Core + Edge profiles)ΒΆ

 path = iter_jintrac()

-The instance of the ~cherab.core.plasma.node.Plasma class is created by loading the core_profiles and edge_profiles IDSs from the IMAS database.
+The instance of the `Plasma <https://www.cherab.info/plasmas/core_plasma_classes.html#cherab.core.Plasma>`__ class is created by loading the core_profiles and edge_profiles IDSs from the IMAS database.

 The equilibrium information is automatically loaded from the equilibrium IDS if not already provided.